eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 Boolean

 When false (default) Cyclone DDS uses unicast for data whenever there a single unicast suffices.
 Setting this to true makes it prefer multicasting data, falling back to unicast only when no multicast address is available.

 The default value is: "false".

+#### //CycloneDDS/Domain/General/RedundantNetworking
+Boolean

+When enabled, use selected network interfaces in parallel for redundancy.

+The default value is: "false".